 The Kurds living in exile in Europe may have their feet in Germany or in France but their hearts remain in Kurdistan.
-At least, this is the message of the film “Long live the Bride...and the Liberation of Kurdistan”, the first film written and directed in France by a Kurd.
+Everyone single human being in this world has attachment towards the mother land.
+Even if they are away from the home land for some reasons like education, occupation and the like; they soul keeps moving around the mother land.
+Read the article that gives the census of people who stays away from Kurdistan.
+At least, this is the message of the film “Long live the Bride…and the Liberation of Kurdistan”, the first film written and directed in France by a Kurd.

 In this excellent film, Hiner Saleem, an Iraqi Kurd, tells the story of Kurdish intellectuals and militants who are sufficiently assimilated into French culture to have a French mistress but traditional enough to want to marry a girl from back home.